 Carla loves being close to the beach, and back home!
 She still enjoys travelling as much as possible whilst supporting her husband in his new business venture.Back to the team

-She moved to Cornwall from Surrey when she was 12 and has spent most of her career working in retail and administrative roles within a variety of organisations ranging from Network Rail to local charities.
+She moved to Cornwall from Surrey when she was 12 and has worked within a variety of organisations ranging from Network Rail to local charities.

 Bonnie decided to return to education in her late twenties and graduated from Plymouth University in 2009 with a 1st class honours degree in Combined Social Sciences.
 She then embarked on a Professional Graduate Certificate in Education which enabled her to work with unemployed adults in the local area to help them achieve qualifications in Literacy and Numeracy.

 Bonnie is a big fan of horror movies, coffee and foreign holidays.Back to the team